djwhatle/know-your-flow/README.md

 Know Your Flow (later renamed to Know UR Shower) came out of a weekend-long Make-A-Thon at NC State University.

-Our idea was to create a device that would provide both live and historical data on showering habits in order to raise awareness and help people form better water usage habits over time.
+Our goal was to create a device that would provide both live and historical data on showering habits in order to raise awareness and help people form better water usage habits over time.

 While in the shower, users see immediate information on their showering habits through a strip of ~10 WS2812 RGB LED's.
 The user sets up a water budget for their shower session (e.g. 10 gallons per shower) and then receives live feedback through the LED's.